DanielVerhuls/Ventricle-reconstruction-pipeline/README.md

 # Geometric-ventricle-reconstruction Pipeline
 ## Description
 Blender-addon for the geometric reconstruction of time-varying 3D ventricle geometries lacking good spatial resolution of the mitral and the aortic valve.
-Paper-link:!!!
+Paper-link: https://engrxiv.org/preprint/view/3784

 Three accompanying videos exist and will be referred to throughout the tutorial.